spamhaus/rspamd-dqs/README.md

 If the `cp` command tells you that you are overwriting files, you might have an older installation of this module.
 You can overwrite the `sh_rbl*` and `rbl*` files.
 However, if you already have a `settings.conf`, make sure to merge the spamhaus settings with any existing settings you may have in that file.
 Simply appending the spamhaus `settings.conf` to the existing one will usually do just fine.

-Or, if your DQS key is not HBL enabled, use this:
+Or, if your Blocklists via DNS Query key is not HBL enabled, use this:

 ```
 	# umask 022